SaqibAMA/FlexStudentPortal-Insights/README.md

+# Status: Patched.
+No longer works.
+The workaround has been patched by FlexStudent by implementing Cross-Origin Policy on their website.
+The extension shall no longer work.
+Thank you for your  continued support throughout the time.

-# Flex Student Portal Insights
+## Flex Student Portal Insights
 This is a Chrome extension that allows you to view hidden insights in your course page easily.
 This was developed with a quick solution in mind and gets the job done in the simplest way possible.
 Contributions and features welcome.

 ## Installation Procedure